jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 year.
 Because of its popularity and reputation, LockBit has an extensive affiliate program.
-Each case study details the notable TTPs used by affiliates and highlights key similarities and differences, providing security teams with insight into the operational effort of tracking todays diverse eCrime adversaries and the additional controls that should be applied to mitigate against observed tradecraft.
+Each case study details the notable TTPs used by affiliates and highlights key similarities and differences, providing security teams with insight into the operational effort of tracking today’s diverse eCrime adversaries and the additional controls that should be applied to mitigate against observed tradecraft.
 While not explicitly called out in each intrusion case study, readers should note that, when correctly configured, the Falcon